Audi R8 (Type 42): Development

 In 2010, Audi began a development program with the objective to manufacture the R8 e-tron in limited numbers.
 On June 26, 2012, one of the earliest R8 e-tron prototypes set a new electric car lap record at the Nürburgring racetrack with a time of 8:09.099.

 In May 2013, after developing 10 prototypes for research and development purposes, Audi decided to put the production of the electric car on hold due to its limited all-electric range as battery technology did not advance as fast as Audi had initially expected, making the R8 e-tron unviable for series production.

 In March 2014, Audi revised its decision and announced it will build the R8 e-tron upon customer request.
 The company explained that their latest development work resulted in an increased range from 215 km to approximately 450 km.
 The limited production R8 e-tron was based on the second generation of the R8 platform shared with the Lamborghini Huracán.

 R8 NF

-The "NF" (i.e. "Nachfolger" or simply "successor") prototype is a light weight variant of the R8 with excessive use of the lightweight carbon fibre-reinforced polymer.
+The "NF" (i.e. "Nachfolger" or simply "successor") prototype is a lightweight variant of the R8 with excessive use of the lightweight carbon fibre-reinforced polymer.
 The R8 NF was featured online describing the proliferation of carbon-fibre in vehicles such as the R8 and highlighted the carbon-fibre engine cover on the R8 Spyder, the roof of the R8-based E-Tron and the various pieces found on the limited-run R8 GT, amongst others.
 The prototype of the R8 NF was reported to be up 20% (325 kg) lighter than an aluminum-bodied R8.
 The R8 NF was presented to the public in Audi's lightweight research and production plant in Neckarsulm, Germany.